-Based on our understanding of the Company and industry, we identified that the principal risks of non-compliance with laws and regulations related to Companies Act 2006, and we considered the extent to which non-compliance might have a material effect on the financial statements.
-We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to risk of material misstatement due to error attributable to the manual nature of its financial reporting process.
-Audit procedures performed by the engagement team included::
+Based on our understanding of the company and industry, we identified that the principal risks of non-compliance with laws and regulations related to Companies Act 2006, and we considered the extent to which non-compliance might have a material effect on the financial statements.
+We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to posting inappropriate journal entries.
+Audit procedures performed by the engagement team included:

-- Enquiries with management, including consideration of known or suspected instances of fraud or noncompliance with laws and regulations; - Reviewing relevant board meeting minutes; - Identifying and testing underlying transactions through substantive testing to ensure that there are no fraudulent transactions are recorded; - Designing audit procedures to incorporate unpredictability around the nature, timing or extent of our testing.
+- Enquiries with management, including consideration of known or suspected instances of fraud or non-compliance with laws and regulations; - Reviewing relevant board meeting minutes; - Identifying and testing journal entries, in particular journal entries posted by unexpected users, without appropriate approvers, or with unusual amounts; and - Designing audit procedures to incorporate unpredictability around the nature, timing or extent of our testing.